Start Free Trial

 One area that’s technical enough to warrant the help of an IT professional is provisioning, which is the process of connecting and configuring your hardware to use for digital signage.

-Technical know-how on internet connectivity and device networking is required to provision your digital sign.
-So if you don’t have an in-house IT team who can take on the job, you may need to outsource it, which will roughly cost you $250 - $350 per display.
+Provisioning your digital sign requires technical knowledge of internet connectivity and device networking.
+If you don’t have an in-house IT team to handle this task, you may need to outsource it, costing you roughly $250 - $350 per display.

-If you’re using Android digital signage, you might be able to save on provisioning costs since these devices support easy USB provisioning that you can do yourself.
+If you’re using Android digital signage, you might be able to save on provisioning costs.
+These devices support easy USB provisioning, which you can do yourself.

 Integration

-You’ll also need to integrate all the required components into your digital signage system, which can be a complex and time-consuming process.
+You’ll also need to integrate all the required components into your digital signage system, which can be complex and time-consuming.

 While you can do this yourself with easy-to-integrate software solutions, we recommend outsourcing the process to expert IT staff to avoid more costly problems in the long run.